 \subsubsection{{Large-scale Reconstruction Benchmark Dataset}}

 As shown in \tableautorefname~\ref{tab:supp_largest_ct_dataset}, our reconstruction benchmark dataset contains 61 high-quality CT scans, with 36 in arterial phase and 25 in portal venous phase, which is by far the largest CT reconstruction dataset.
 The real projections of these CT scans are not available.
 Thus, we use TIGRE~\cite{biguri2016tigre, biguri2019arbitrarily} package to generate synthetic projections following previous works~\cite{cai2024structure, zha2024r}.
-As far as we know, this is so far the largest dataset for CT reconstruction.
+The detailed meta information about our reconstruction evaluation dataset is listed in \tableautorefname~\ref{tab:supp_recon_meta}.

 For the anatomy-aware CT reconstruction metrics (\S\ref{sec:method-metrics}), we report the results of all 61 CT scans.
 For the anatomy-aware CT reconstruction framework \loss\ (\S\ref{sec:method-CARE}), we report the results of a subset of 36 CT scans (23 in arterial phase and 13 in portal venous phase), and the remaining 25 CT scans (13 in arterial phase and 12 in portal venous phase) were used for the training set.
 The detailed meta information about our reconstruction evaluation dataset is listed in \tableautorefname~\ref{tab:supp_seg_meta}.